mindsublimes/react-typescript-task/README.md

 Here's an overview of the project's directory structure:

 ### `/store/store.ts`

 Configured redux store.

 ### `/store/slices`

 Redux slices used throughout the app.

 ### `/utils`

 Utility functions used across the application.

 ### `/constants`

 Constant variables.

 ### `/components`

 React components used in the project.

+## Assumptions/Decisions

+- Creating local state for discount code as we don't have to store that in application state
+- On form submission, app reducer state and local discountCode state is reset